-The REVETEC Engine design consists of two counter-rotating “Trilobate” (three lobed) cams geared together, so both cams contribute to forward motion.
-Two bearings run along the profile of both cams (four bearings in all) and stay in contact with the cams at all times.
+The REVETEC engine design consists of two co-axial counter-rotating “Trilobate” (three lobed) cams geared together, so both cams contribute to forward motion.
+Two bearings beneath each piston run along the profile of both tri-lobed cams (four bearings on each piston plate) and stay in contact with the cams at all times.
 The bearings are mounted on the underside of the two inter-connected pistons, which maintain the desired bearing to Trilobe clearance throughout the stroke.

 The point of maximum mechanical advantage or transfer is around 20-30deg ATDC (when the piston moves approximately 10% of its travel) making the most of the high cylinder pressure.
 This compares to a conventional engine that reaches maximum mechanical advantage around 60-70deg ATDC. (after the piston has moved through just over 40% of its travel, losing approximately half of the cylinder pressure).